maelvls/we-want-ics/README.md

-celcat_to_ics, the tiny python parser for getting rid of this hiddeous and unusable CELCAT Timetable from the 90's and that does even have .ics export (at least not on edt.univ-tlse3.fr)
+`celcat_to_ics.py`, the tiny python parser for getting rid of this hiddeous and unusable CELCAT Timetable from the 90's and that does even have .ics export (at least not on edt.univ-tlse3.fr)